 The development of international law around natural resources expanded greatly after 1945.
-Prior to the Second World War, the focus of regulation of natural resources was focused on fisheries and international rivers.
-Following the war, the scope expanded to mineral, gas, oil and other natural resources – to include environmental stewardship.
+Before the Second World War, the focus regulation of natural resources was focused on fisheries and international rivers.
+Following the war, the scope expanded to mineral, gas, oil, and other natural resources – to include environmental stewardship.

 Early Regulatory Schemes (1867-1945)

 Regulation of natural resources began in the 19th Century.
-The bulk of the regulation consisted of bilateral treaties to manage exploitation of fisheries, migratory birds and riparian rights.
+The bulk of the regulation consisted of bilateral treaties to manage the exploitation of fisheries, migratory birds, and riparian rights.
 Some of the treaties and regulations implemented during this period include:

 - The Convention Between Great Britain and France Relative to Fisheries (regulating oyster harvesting) – 1867